 Bedbugs, or in fancy terms – Cimex lectularius, is a blood-sucking insect.
-They are, quite simply, a de-romanticised version of vampires.
+They are, quite simply, a de-romanticized version of vampires.

 - Bedbugs are approximately 4 mm long creatures of a reddish-brown color.

 - Bedbugs feed on human or animal blood.
-They are nocturnal creatures that hide in dark spaces until the time comes.
-Unfortunately, they are not very picky in term of their habitat and don’t stick to beds exclusively but can infest furniture, sleeping bags, rucksacks… anything fabric-based.
+They are nocturnal creatures that hide in dark spaces until the night.
+Unfortunately, they are not very picky in terms of their habitat and don’t stick to beds exclusively but can infest furniture, sleeping bags, rucksacks… anything fabric-based.

 Before You Go